Ladbrokes Coral Trust

 Getting on Their Radar

-To access funding from the Ladbrokes Coral Trust, organizations need to build relationships with local Ladbrokes shops and employees:
+To access funding from the Ladbrokes Coral Trust, organisations need to build relationships with local Ladbrokes shops and employees:

 Specific Approach for THIS Funder:

-- Contact local Ladbrokes outlets: Visit or contact Ladbrokes betting shops in your community, particularly those near where your organization operates
+- Contact local Ladbrokes outlets: Visit or contact Ladbrokes betting shops in your community, particularly those near where your organisation operates

 - Present your case to shop staff: Explain your work and how it serves the local community where the shop operates

-- Request employee nomination: Ask if the shop manager or staff will nominate your organization to the Trust
+- Request employee nomination: Ask if the shop manager or staff will nominate your organisation to the Trust

-- Leverage existing connections: If your organization has volunteers or supporters who work at Ladbrokes, they may be able to submit a nomination on your behalf
+- Leverage existing connections: If your organisation has volunteers or supporters who work at Ladbrokes, they may be able to submit a nomination on your behalf

-- Focus on community impact: Emphasize how your work directly benefits the community where the specific Ladbrokes outlet operates, as this is the Trust's overriding requirement
+- Focus on community impact: Emphasise how your work directly benefits the community where the specific Ladbrokes outlet operates, as this is the Trust's overriding requirement

 Decision Timeline

-Trustees meet quarterly (every 4-6 weeks according to some sources) to consider grant requests.
+Trustees meet quarterly to consider grant requests.
 Specific decision timelines from nomination to award are not publicly disclosed.

 Success Rates